biotechstudentassociation/biotechresearchclub/_pages/initiatives.md

 ## Old Talks
 ---

 The Biotech Research Club is very happy to announce that this week's edition of our Alumni Talks Series features Dr. Ganesh Kadamur, an alumnus of the Batch of 2008, who is currently a senior scientist at AstraZeneca.
-Please find attached the details of the talk, the poster, and a query form in which you can ask any questions you might have for the speaker.
-We look forward to seeing you there!

 <img src="../images/BRC-Poster-11-03-2021.jpeg" alt="drawing" width="600" />